 EuroAirport - Serving the needs of the RegioTriRhena

-The Basel-Mulhouse airport, known under its trademark EuroAirport Basel-Mulhouse-Freiburg, has a trinational vocation and as such is a symbol for the international co-operation which became absolutely vital after the Second World War.
+The Basel-Mulhouse airport, known under its trademark EuroAirport Basel-Mulhouse-Freiburg, is a symbol for the international co-operation which became absolutely vital after the Second World War.

 Plans for the Basel-Mulhouse Airport, however, go back even further to the 1930s when the authorities of the cantons of Basel-Stadt and Baselland realized that the Basel-Sternenfeld airfield would soon become too small due to the increase in air traffic and the use of new planes like the DC-3.